Misight® Lenses: Myopia Management for Kids

 Focusing on images up close for too long causes the eye muscles to work harder than they are meant to.
 When the eye is working hard to focus, it causes strain and discomfort.
 Taking a break and looking at objects at a distance, allows the eyes to relax.

-laying outside is key in allowing children’s eyes to relax from time spent over-focusing.
+Playing outside is key in allowing children’s eyes to relax from time spent over-focusing.

 Reducing screen time is essential to your child’s long-term eye health.